 - Counting Backwards.
 With a Twist.
 Another great tool to use on yourself (or to use with someone else who is anxious and emotionally flooding) is to count backward.
 But not just any counting backward — anyone can basically recite 100, 99, 98, 97, etc. without much concentration or effort.
 What we want you to do instead is to pick a big number like 637 and then pick an odd, random number like 19.5 and start counting backward to zero from 637 by 19.5.
 Did you just frown in concentration reading those words?
 That’s exactly the point!
 Focused efforts to actually try and do that math engages your brain in a way that can distract from the anxiety and flooding you may have been experiencing.
 Try it next time you’re emotionally flooding in any way, whether with anxiety, or maybe anger at a co-worker.
 It’s a subtle, invisible tool that can be wonderful for emotional regulation.

-If you’re looking for even more tips and tools to reduce your anxiety or if you know your anxiety needs deeper attention from a trained professional, please reach out to explore working with a therapist here at Evergreen Counseling.
+If you’re looking for even more tips and tools to reduce your anxiety or if you know your anxiety needs deeper attention from a trained professional, please reach out and book a complimentary consult call to explore working with a therapist here at Evergreen Counseling.
 We would love to help you.